AllenNeuralDynamics/aind-ophys-nwb/README.md

 ## Overview

-This repository contains utilities for working with ophys (optical physiology) data stored in the NWB format.
-It allows users to load, examine, and process NWB files that contain multiplane ophys recordings.
-It is meant to be used in a Code Ocean workstation where processed ophys assets can be attached to the capsule and a reproducible run will produce a complete, ophys NWB.
+This repository extracts processed data from single plane and multiplane optical physiology datasets and packages the data into NWB format.It is meant to be used in a Code Ocean workstation where processed ophys assets can be attached to the capsule and a reproducible run will produce a complete, ophys NWB.
+It also containes notebooks which allow users to load, examine, and process NWB files that contain multiplane ophys recordings.

 ## Usage

 Loading NWB Files

-The library provides functions to load NWB files from data directories:
+The library provides functions to load NWB files from data directories.
+In Code Ocean, the required input are:
+1. NWB files to be organized in a specific directory structure under `/data/` with folders containing "nwb" in their names.
+2. Raw data are expected to be mounted to a folder named `/raw`
+3. NWB schema must be mounted to `/schemas`
+4. All processed data must be mounted to `/processed`.

 ## Examining NWB Content